criteo/criteo-api-java-sdk/sdks/marketingsolutions_2024-04/docs/CreativeApi.md

 ## getAdvertiserCoupon

-> CouponResponse getAdvertiserCoupon(advertiserId, id)
+> ResourceOutcomeOfCoupon getAdvertiserCoupon(advertiserId, id)

-Get a Coupon from its id
+Get a Coupon with its id

 ### Example